Inklingo

 celebración

-Use 'celebración' for an informal gathering with the primary purpose of celebrating something, often a personal milestone.
+Use 'celebración' for an informal gathering or event, often highlighting the act of celebrating something specific.

 Examples